-One of the things I’ve learned in marriage and motherhood is that if I don’t make myself a priority, I’m being selfish.
+One of the things I’ve learned in marriage and motherhood is that if I don’t take care of my personal growth, I’m being selfish.

 Yes, I know that sounds like a dichotomy.

-Making myself a priority doesn’t mean making myself the number one priority, it just means that I’m not last on the list.
+Making my needs a priority doesn’t mean making myself the number one priority, it just means that I’m not last on the list.

 Or not on the list at all.